 There are many types of detox treatment programs that can help you stop drinking alcohol.
 Knowing about the kind of programs that are available may help you make an informed decision.
 The main types of detox programs for alcohol abuse and addiction include outpatient alcohol detox, long-term medicated detox, short-term medicated detox and holistic detox.

 Outpatient alcohol detox programs allow patients to go about their daily errands while they quit drinking.
 In general, this type of treatment is reserved for patients who have a mild addiction to alcohol.
 They can handle a less intense level of care when quitting alcohol.
+This is because they are less likely to experience deadly alcohol withdrawal symptoms, like delirium tremens and seizures.
+Delirium tremens is particularly problematic, as it has a 5% to 25% mortality rate.
+These symptoms are usually associated with acute withdrawal syndrome.
+With an outpatient alcohol detox program, patients will travel to the recovery center several times a week to get help.
+Doctors will prescribe them medications and follow up on their progress.

 The medication dose may change with time to reflect the patient’s progress.
 Those who have less intense withdrawal symptoms will need a smaller prescription.
 It may also depend on one’s biological makeup.
 Doctors at the rehab centers will monitor the patient’s medical condition 24 hours of the day.